 - understand the role of software architecture, and be able to employ several common architectural such as tiered computing, client/server, pipes and filters, P2P, Layered implementation, publisher/subscriber, to design systems;

-- understand the role of patterns and pattern languages in designing systems, and be familiar with a range of structural, creational and behavioral patterns;
+- understand the role of patterns and pattern languages in designing systems, and be familiar with a range of structural, creational and behavioural patterns;

 - be able to apply theoretical concepts and techniques for problem solving, to design complete software systems in a range of settings;